wmcnamara/crynn/README.md

 	}
 }
 ```
-This is the most basic entry point to Crynn that everything starts at.
+This is Crynn's most basic entry point.